storefront-x/storefront-x/docs/modules/cart.md

 ## `useCart` composable

-Composable for providing presentation logic for cart (prices, taxes, number of items in cart, ...).
+Composable for providing presentation logic for cart (prices, taxes, number of items in cart, etc.).

 :::tip
 Override/extend this composable to add presentation functionality to cart.
 :::

 :::tip
-Mutating functionality (adding to cart, removing from cart, ...) should be in separate composables/services.
+Mutating functionality (adding to cart, removing from cart, etc.) should be in separate composables/services.
 :::

 ## `useCartItem` composable

-Composable for providing presentation logic for cart items (price, quantity, ...).
+Composable for providing presentation logic for cart items (price, quantity, etc.).

 :::tip
 Override/extend this composable to add presentation functionality to cart items.
 :::

 :::tip
-Mutating functionality (updating quantity, ...) should be in separate composables/services.
+Mutating functionality (updating quantity, etc.) should be in separate composables/services.
 :::

 ## `injectCartItem` composable